top of page

 • Keeping the child safe from conflict, violence, or instability

-A parent does not need to be perfect - just consistently reliable safe, and supportive of the child's wellbeing.
+A parent doesn't need to be perfect - they just need to provide steady routines, a safe home, and support for the child’s wellbeing.

 What This Means for You